 Requirements & Advice

-- The July 2018 PCAT scores are required for Early Decision.
-Please register for this exam by May 11th.
+- The July 2019 PCAT scores are required for Early Decision.
+Please register for this exam no later than May 10th.

 - Set a due date to individuals who are writing letters of reference on your behalf for August and before fall classes begin.